 One reason why I like listening to the radio is that – more often than not – it’ll offer me something I’ve not heard before.
 That’s particularly true in the realm of popular music.

 So, these are some notes from the archives – past echoes reverberating in these curious times.
 This article, and the one that follows, chart some thoughts about what we hear on the radio.
-My ideas come from the work preparing my book, to be published early next year.
+My ideas come from the work preparing my book, published in 2022 by Bloomsbury Academic.
 It’s a cultural history of British radio based on the music, movies, art, poetry, novels and paintings made by creative people who’ve been inspired by the radio.
 If you’ve got a favourite radio song, drop me a line in the comment box below – and look out for my book.

 Later I’ll have quotes and observations from such radio pioneers as Arthur Burrows (The BBC’s first director of programmes) and Peter Eckersley (the first engineer-in-charge), as well as Val Gielgud (the first head of drama) and Stephen Fry (in a radio comedy by Mark Tavener, just to bring things up to date a bit).
 Each one represents the thoughts of of a broadcaster trying to work out who was listening – and why.

 My most recent example of what I shall call “the listening effect” was last week, when I heard a great song by a Christian musician from Belfast called Brian Houston.
 The track made me sit up for two reasons.
 It’s a muscular roots-blues number with a lovely grinding guitar, and it has a title that’s grammatically incorrect.
 I forgive him.
 Just this once.

 The pay-off line right at the end of this song is, by the way, both glorious and true.
 My point is that without the radio station UCB1 playing it, I would never have found out about this track.
 That is, in my opinion, part of radio’s public service in the UK.